phonghuule/eks-2048-game/README.md

 ![Load Balancer Targets](./setup/images/LoadBalancerTargets.png)

-Notice that the pods have been directly registered with the load balancer whereas when we worked with worker nodes in an earlier lab, the IP address of the worker nodes and the NodePort were registered as targets.
-The latter case is the Instance Mode where Ingress traffic starts at the ALB and reaches the Kubernetes worker nodes through each service’s NodePort and subsequently reaches the pods through the service’s ClusterIP.
-While running under Fargate, ALB operates in IP Mode, where Ingress traffic starts at the ALB and reaches the Kubernetes pods directly.
+Notice that the pods have been directly registered with the load balancer.
+When running under Fargate, ALB operates in IP Mode, where Ingress traffic starts at the ALB and reaches the Kubernetes pods directly.

 Illustration of request routing from an AWS Application Load Balancer to Pods on worker nodes in Instance mode: